rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ### Matching on Different Errors

 The code in Listing 9-3 will `panic!` no matter the reason that `File::open` failed.
-What we'd really like to do instead is take different actions for different failure reasons: if `File::open` failed because the file doesn't exist, we want to create the file and return the handle to the new file.
-If `File::open` failed for any other reason, for example because we didn't have permission to open the file, we still want to `panic!` in the same way as we did in Listing 9-3.
-Let's look at Listing 9-4, which adds another arm to the `match`:
+What we’d really like to do instead is take different actions for different failure reasons: if `File::open` failed because the file doesn’t exist, we want to create the file and return the handle to the new file.
+If `File::open` failed for any other reason, for example because we didn’t have permission to open the file, we still want to `panic!` in the same way as we did in Listing 9-3.
+Let’s look at Listing 9-4, which adds another arm to the `match`:

 <figure>